ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 I> This command cannot handle files whose names contain spaces and line breaks.
 The next section considers how to solve this problem.

-Here is the output of the command:
+Here is the command's output:
 {line-numbers: true, format: Bash}
 ```
 /home/ilya.shpigor/.bashrc:# ~/.bashrc: executed by bash(1) for interactive shells.